Exoplanet interiors: Possible interior types

 There are no confirmed examples of these proposed interior structures.
 However, there are hypotheses of the potential internal structures of some exoplanets.
 One such example is GJ 1214b, that has a mass 6.55 times greater than the Earth's and is 2.68 times the radius of Earth, but only approximately one-third Earth's density.
 GJ 1214b's density of1870 kg m−3 is too low to represent a dominantly metal and silicate rock composition, despite the large size of the planet.
 Three different types of interior makeup have been hypothesized for this planet.
 One is that the planet has an iron core, a mantle composed of silicates, and an outermost layer of water, which supports a thick envelope of hydrogen and helium.
 Another hypothesis keeps the iron core and silicate mantle assumption, but eliminates the water outer layer, and requires a thicker hydrogen/helium envelope.
 A third hypothesis proposes that the planet is mostly water, and has a large atmosphere composed mostly of steam.
+In 2020, TOI-849b became a candidate for being a chthonian planet as it has a small radius but disproportionately large mass.

-As with GJ 1214b, there are many speculations but no confirmed compositions of exoplanets.
 As more exoplanets are discovered, the range of types of planets also grows, beyond planet types not seen in the Solar System.
 Some exoplanets may resemble the Earth in radius, but are much less dense or much denser.
-Othe rexoplanets can resemble Earth in density, but have a very different size.
+Other exoplanets can resemble Earth in density, but have a very different size.
 As such, it is difficult to classify potential planetary interiors based on their similarities to Solar System objects.

 Continued exoplanet discoveries allow a statistical analysis of planet types, and the identification of distinct planetary populations of certain mass and radii.
 This allows an expansion of the definition of categories such as "terrestrial" planets or "gas giants" beyond that seen in the Solar System, to the range of all known exoplanets.